 Federal -- The employee's serious health condition or that of a child, spouse, parent or next of kind (with special provisions for relatives injured or deployed in military service, including military caregiver leave and qualifying exigency leave)

-State -- Minnesota does not have any medical leave (paid or unpaid) available other than the use of the employee's sick leave for themselves or their sick child.
+State -- Minnesota does not have any medical leave (paid or unpaid) available other than the use of the employee's sick leave for themselves or their sick minor child, adult child, spouse, sibling, parent, grandparent or step-parent.
 However, an employer is not mandated to offer sick leave to its employees.

 Federal -- One who has worked for the employer for a cumulative period of 12 months and worked at least 1,250 hours for the employer during the 12-month period prior to requesting the leave